 There are the same visibility options as the Talking Points section, and as the meetings begin to thread, the notes can become points of reference / actions items for future 1:1s.

-Working 1:1s into the Performance Reviews
+1:1s and Performance Reviews

 When it is time to have a formalized check-in around performance between manager and team, we make it easy to rely on all of the past conversations captured in 1:1s.
 No stress in trying to remember a milestone, no need to dig through a series of notes- It is all available at the bottom of your review form.